FjellOverflow/fjellheimen/README.md

 ## Usage

+### Prerequisites

+For this setup to work, you need:

+- Ports `80` and `443` forwarded on your router.
+- A domain pointed to your `public ip adress`.
+I am using [DuckDNS](https://duckdns.org) to handle DDNS.

+### Getting started

+- **Optional**:
+    For the setup to work out of the box, the directory must be located at `\homeserver`.
+    ```bash
+    sudo cp -r homeserver /homeserver
+    ```
+    Feel free to skip this and adjust the filepaths throughout this project.

+- **Optional**:
+    Adjust `environment/general.env` to your UID/GID and timezone.

+- **Optional**:
+    If you are using (a subdomain of) [DuckDNS](https://duckdns.org), enter *subdomain* and *token* into `environment/duckdns.env`.

+- Start essential `server` services.
+    ```bash
+    docker compose -f /homeserver/compose/server.yml up -d
+    ```
+    This should start, amongst others, `nginx-proxy-manager`.

+- You should now be able to access `nginx-proxy-manager` on [http://localhost:81](http://localhost:81).
+Create an account and login.

+- There, you want to create a SSL-certificate for your subdomain(s) and point subdomains to the different services.
+    - For `nginx-proxy-manager` itself, create a new proxy host and point the domain `proxy.yourdomain.duckdns.org` to `http://your-local-ip:81` and enable the SSL-certificate.
+Now you should be able to access the `nginx-proxy-manager` at `proxy.yourdomain.duckdns.org`.

+    - Other services that are running on the `proxy-network` can be added similarly, by pointing `myservice.yourdomain.duckdns.org` to `http://containername:portnumber`.

+    - Services that are running in `network_mode: host` (or not in a container but natively on the host) can be added by using the servers `public ip`, similarly to `nginx-proxy-manager`

+- **Optional**:
+    To use the convient dashboard, provided by `homepage`, add the file `environment/homepage.env`.
+Take a look and adjust the configurations in `data/homepage/config`.
+There `ENV` variables, like `HOMEPAGE_VAR_NPM_URL`, are used.
+For them to resolve properly, add them in `environment/homepage.env` and rereate the `server-homepage` container.
+If you point the `homepage` container to an URL like `dashboard.yourdomain.duckdns.org` you get a neat dashboard showing running services, docker stats and server metrics.

+### Common tasks

+-

 ### Adding a new service
 To add a new service to the setup, you create a new docker compose file `compose/myservice.yml`.